 The Authority adheres to Housing Quality Standards (HQS) as established in 24 CFR 982.401 to perform all required inspections.
 Interpretative guidance for HQS acceptability criteria is taken from Form HUD 52580-A dated 9/00 and the HUD Housing Inspection Manual.
 Housing Quality Standards (HQS) are the HUD minimum quality standards for tenant-based programs.
 HQS standards are required both at initial occupancy and during the term of the lease.
-HQS standards apply to the building and premises, as well as the unit, and can be conducted via remote video inspection techniques.
+HQS standards apply to the building and premises, as well as the unit.